-Why is orphaned content important for SEO?
+Why does orphaned content affect your SEO?

 How is orphaned content created?

 If you write a new blog post, publish it and then forget about it, you probably won’t link to it anymore in your new posts and pages.
 Is this a bad thing?
-Well, that depends on the quality of the blog post.
-It is definitely a bad thing if you want people and Google to find your post because it’s important.
+Well, that depends on the blog post.
+It is definitely a bad thing if you want people and Google to find this post because it’s important.
 In that case: make sure Google and your audience can find that orphaned blog post.
 Linking to it from articles that generate a lot of traffic in the search engines will help Google and your audience get to your blog post.

 How do I use the orphaned content check?

 Scrolling through our own orphaned articles, made me very aware of the fact that recent articles are often orphaned.
-We just don’t get around to adding links to these articles in our existing blog posts.
+We just don’t get around to adding links to these articles in our older blog posts.
 Still, for articles that are important to our SEO strategy or to our brand, we should make sure to add links in posts that generate a lot of traffic.
 That’ll help Google and our audience to find those important posts.

 You’ll receive a notification in your SEO dashboard if your site has orphaned content.

-Should you always ‘solve’ orphaned content?
+Should you always fix orphaned content?

-For some articles, it isn’t that important to solve an orphaned content status.
+For some articles, it isn’t that important to fix an orphaned content status.
 Some blog posts are only important for a short period of time.
 At Yoast, we’re writing a lot about YoastCon at the moment, because that’s a big event coming up.
-Announcing such an event makes for a great blog post, but such a blog post probably has less value next year.
+Announcing such an event makes for a great blog post, but such a post probably has less value next year.
 It’s no problem for such a post to remain orphaned.
 In fact, perhaps you should consider deleting these pages (properly of course!) altogether.
 That’ll clean up your site a bit.